 Works that violate the rights of any third party, including but not limited to any copyright, moral right, trademark right, privacy right, publicity right, or contractual right, may not be listed on Artsy.
 Examples include Brandalism merchandise based on images by Banksy.
 You are responsible for ensuring your listings do not violate these rights, and Artsy reserves the right to unpublish any such listings.

 If a work is miscatalogued, our catalog operations team will open a case.
 They will reach out with instructions to amend the listing or request additional information.
 If the listing is not updated or our team does not receive the information we request, the listing will be unpublished.

-After three such cases, we may take action with regards to your account, such as unpublishing works, suspending your use of Buy Now and Make Offer, or suspending or terminating your account.
+After three such cases, we may take action with regards to your account, such as unpublishing works, suspending your use of Buy Now, Make Offer, and Make Offer in Inquiries, or suspending or terminating your account.
 We understand that good faith mistakes may happen, and so we will typically issue a warning before such action, although we reserve the right to take action earlier based on the severity of the misrepresentation.